lambdaclass/concrete/ROADMAP.md

  `auto_closed`, `needs_lean`, or `not_supported` per obligation.
 Wire
  `scripts/tests/check_structural_auto_discharge.sh`; auto-discharge may only emit `proved_by_kernel_decision` or a linked Lean theorem when the kernel actually checks the generated proof.
+This task follows the R-0137 external trial by design: use R-0150's measured structural shapes and blocker distribution to choose V1 coverage instead of treating “the boring 95%” as an assumption.
+It consumes R-0442 callable identity and R-0004 replay receipts;
+ it does not replace kernel replay of existing hand-written artifacts.
 ### Task R-0170

 **Objective:** Add operational VC auto-discharge as the next automation tier after structural auto-discharge.
 Today `linear` and `bitvector` obligations route to `omega` / `bv_decide`, while `operational` and `refinement` obligations route to Lean proof links; that leaves ordinary `#[ensures]` bodies and loop operational-preservation steps dependent on hand-written bridge theorems.